coralscreates/coralscreates/README.md

 ## Welcome to my GitHub Page🌟

+Hi, I'm Coralie!

-Hi I am Coralie, I am currently a Master's student studying Data Science at The University Of Sheffield.
+I am currently a Master's student studying Data Science at The University Of Sheffield.

-I am interested in building up my programming and stastically skills
 ### 🎓 Education

 - MSc in Data Science at The University Of Sheffield (Currently)
 - BSc in Psychology at The University Of Sheffield (2022-2025)

 ### 🚀 Skills
-- SPSS
-- R studio
+- SPSS: running statistical analyses
-- Tableau
+- RStudio: creating visualisations

 ### 💻 Projects
 - What are the characteristics that predict song popularity?
 - Exploring the indicators that influence artist popularity.

-### 🌱 Current
+### 🌱 Currents
 - Currently learning Python
+- Exploring Tableau

 ### 🔗 Connecting with me
 - [My LinkedIn](www.linkedin.com/in/coralie-owona-44b622352)